Has your website become unmanageable?

 And it is clogging the energy flow of your website.

 These old, heavy loaded websites become also confusing to navigate, customers get to dead ends, pages that don’t lead anywhere, or there’s plenty of broken links and duplicated pages.
-They sometimes load slowly on the browsers and are not mobile compatible.
+They sometimes load slowly on the browsers and are not mobile compatible (yes there’s still some of those around).

-Sometimes the images are old, small, and show the business owner with different hair colour… less wrinkles… dated clothes… You know the look!
+Sometimes the images are old, small, and show the business owner with different hair colour… less wrinkles… dated clothes… You know what I mean!

 I am a master at supporting clients in shifting from old websites to new ones, with renewed energy and clarity.
 We look at the entire website architecture, re-group and clarify services, and name the navigation items with relevant, intuitive and simple categories.